timm/tested/docs/onStats.md

   local n = #t//2
   return #t%2==0 and (t[n] +t[n+1])/2 or t[n+1] end
 ```
-Now, just for a demo, will create six sets of results with different means (but same standard deviations:
+Now, just for a demo, will create six sets of results with different means (but same standard deviations).
+Note that when we create a list of treatments, we sort them by their median.
 ```lua
 local m=math
 local sq,pi,log,cos,r,gaussian = m.sqrt,m.pi,m.log,m.cos,m.random